sophiabrandt/100-days-of-code/r-1-log.md

 Worked with [Gitkraken](http://gitkraken.com).
 Worked on a full stack Node/React app: [feedbacky](https://github.com/sophiabrandt/feedbacky) - authentication is hard.
 Playing around with recursion and Elixir.

+### R1D18

+Frustrating day with setting up personal portfolio site with hugo and netlify - tons of errors because of a bug with netlify.
+Worked a bit with Node.js and Elixir.